Ubaid-Parvaiz/The-complete-software-developer-roadmap/README.md

 # The-complete-self-taught-software-developer-roadmap
 ** NOTE:this is for people who want to become a Fullstack WebDeveloper **

-#Step 0:Learn html and css: 1 week
+# Step 0:Learn html and css: 1 week

-#Step1:Learn some computer science : 10-15 hours
+# Step1:Learn some computer science: 10-15 hours

 You can look at the CS50 Harvard course.It's really cool while really simple!

 CS50 course:shorturl.at/CPTX3

-#Step2:Pickup a programming language: 15-20 days
+# Step2:Pickup a programming language: 15-20 days

 I would suggest to pick up JavaScript.since it's so flexible and you can do a lot in it.

-#Step:3 Learn a framework and start building projects 10-15 days
+# Step:3 Learn a framework and start building projects 10-15 days

 If you wanna learn frontend I would suggest looking at react.
 React comes up with a good documentation and best place to probably learn react in on its own website.